 Most pet reptiles in the USA and many other countries are initially hatched and raised up in minimalistic enclosures called tubs or racks.
 This setup is also popular with smaller breeders that sell online, at local reptile shows and to other collectors who are usually interested in breeding to create new genetic traits that often display new coloration or patterns that are commonly referred to as “morphs”.

 Due to the hard work of breeders and hobbyists, the survival of many reptile species is ensured, not to mention the many exciting, new color variations that we see in today’s pet business.
 These breeders and hobbyists have also lowered and replaced much of the demand for wild caught reptiles as pets which is another positive benefit from the many years of captive reptile breeding.
 While this setup is where most pet reptiles begin their life, please don’t confuse this minimalistic setup as the standard for what your pet reptile needs throughout their life.
 Space and efficiency are calculated in order to make a profit in this business model and bare minimums are important in order to achieve this.

-While it’s obviously adequate and provides the reptiles with food, water and shelter, what is commercially done behind the scenes to produce reptiles, should not be confused with how best to care for your pet reptile.
+While it’s obviously adequate and provides the reptiles with food, water and shelter, what is commercially done behind the scenes to produce reptiles, should not be confused with how best to provide long term care for your pet reptile.

 In reality, most young reptiles spend a very short period of their long lives in this minimalistic setup before moving off to the pet store and a much larger, decorated enclosure.
 Additionally, in commercial breeding the animals are usually retired early to ensure maximum breeding production and then are sold off to pet stores where they eventually become beloved pets.